vertica/VerticaPy/docs/source/verticapylab_gs.rst

 Some key features of VerticaPyLab include the following:
-- Autocompletion and syntax highlighting: enhance your coding efficiency and write more accurate, error free code with the help of automplete and syntax highlighting.
+- Autocompletion and syntax highlighting: enhance your coding efficiency and write more accurate, error free code with the help of autocomplete and syntax highlighting.
 - QueryProfiler: use the QueryProfiler tool to investigate and identify the reasons why a query or set of queries are running slow.
 - Graphics and visualizations: create an array of visualizations and plots directly in the JupyterLab environment using the power of Grafana, Matplotlib, Plotly, and other libraries.
-- Run vsql: execute Vertica's vsql editor from the VerticaPyLab interface, streamlining your database administration tasks.
+- Run vsql: execute the Vertica vsql editor from the VerticaPyLab interface, streamlining your database administration tasks.
 - Seamless data ingestion: VerticaPyLab offers streamlined data ingestion capabilities, allowing you to effortlessly load and process massive datasets from your Vertica database.